WylieKuhn/WylieKuhn/README.md

 # Wylie Kuhn

 ## About Me
-### Second year Computer Information Systems student at Baruch College in NYC.
+### Third year Computer Information Systems student at Baruch College in NYC.
 - Director of software development for the Baruch College Associates of Information Systems club.

 ### Coding